 - Get outside and fly a kite.
 If you don’t have a kite, make your own as part of the fun!
 Take along a picnic packed with yummy, healthy food and let the flying begin.
 Try some of these inclusions in your picnic basket to keep it clean: vegetable crudités, clever chips ‘n’ dips, perfectly packed pizza, salads, finish with some fresh berries and voila – finger food heaven.

 - Create your own water park.
 Turn on the sprinklers, grab some old school water guns and water balloons from the dollar shop and get wet!
-This can be just as much fun when the kids aren’t involved ;).

 - Grab your camera to spend the day playing model and photographer, capturing some amazing family shots.
 This can work indoors or out and as well as being super fun it leaves you with some great pics and memories.